RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ##### Reference list entry

-In your reference list: For a piece of **legislation (Act)**, include the title of the Act and year in italics, followed by the abbreviated jurisdiction in parentheses (e.g. Vic, Cth, etc.).
+In your reference list:

+- For an **Act of Parliament (legislation)**, include the title of the Act and year in italics, followed by the abbreviated jurisdiction in parentheses (e.g. Vic, Cth, etc.).
 For example, 'Commonwealth' is abbreviated to (Cth).
 Do not italicise the jurisdiction.
+Include the jurisdiction either in the sentence (e.g. 'The Victorian government's...') or in parenthesis as an abbreviation after the Act's title.
+Ensure the abbreviation does not have full stops, e.g. (Vic).

+- If applicable, add a pinpoint after the jurisdiction.

 **Rule**